 Yuki, which means “snow “in Japanese, and LBJ hit it off right from the start, and Luci officially gave the little dog to her father for his birthday in 1967.
-(President Johnson also had two beagles, Him and Her.)
+(President Johnson at that time also had beagles Edgar and Freckles.)

 Sleeping in the President’s Bedroom

 According to Stanley Coren in his book Why We Love the Dogs We Do: How to Find the Dog That Matches Your Personality, Johnson often asked Traphes Bryant, the White House kennel keeper, to bring one or two of his dogs to the presidential bedroom at night.

 Coren reports that one night after such a call, Bryant appeared at the door with Yuki.
 LBJ reportedly took the dog, saying, “You know there is no one in the world I would rather sleep with than Yuki.”